 The motivation for defining the TAL is to enable selected data in the trust anchor to change, without needing to effect redistribution of the trust anchor per se.
 In the RPKI, certificates contain extensions that represent Internet Number Resources (INRs) [RFC3779].
-The set of INRs associated with an entity likely will change over time.
-Thus, if one were to use the common PKI convention of distributing a trust anchor to RPs in a secure fashion, this procedure would need to be repeated whenever the INR set for the trust anchor changed.
-By distributing the TAL (in a secure fashion) instead of the trust anchor, this problem is avoided, i.e., the TAL is constant so long as the trust anchor's public key and its location do not change.
+The set of INRs associated with an entity acting as a trust anchor is likely to change over time.
+Thus, if one were to use the common PKI convention of distributing a trust anchor to RPs in a secure fashion, then this procedure would need to be repeated whenever the INR set for the entity acting as a trust anchor changed.
+By distributing the TAL (in a secure fashion), instead of distributing the trust anchor, this problem is avoided, i.e., the TAL is constant so long as the trust anchor's public key and its location do not change.

-The TAL is analogous to the TrustAnchorInfo data structure [RFC5914] adopted as a PKIX standard.
-That standard could be used to represent the TAL, if one defined an rsync URI extension for that data structure.
+The TAL is analogous to the TrustAnchorInfo data structure specified in [RFC5914], which is on the Standards Track.
+That specification could be used to represent the TAL, if one defined an rsync URI extension for that data structure.
 However, the TAL format was adopted by RPKI implementors prior to the PKIX trust anchor work, and the RPKI implementer community has elected to utilize the TAL format, rather than define the requisite extension.
-The community also prefers the simplicity of the ASCII encoding of the TAL versus the binary (ASN.1) encoding for TrustAnchorInfo.
+The community also prefers the simplicity of the ASCII encoding of the TAL, versus the binary (ASN.1) encoding for TrustAnchorInfo.